NHSDigital/nhs-app-api/backendworker/README.md

    - web folder
    - bddtests folder

-If you want to run backendworker from Visual Studio or Rider then TPP_CERTIFICATE_PATH and TPP_CERTIFICATE_PASSWORD needs to be set in launchSettings.json or in IDE environment variables depends on how you run it.

 ### Adding Vision certificate locally
 In order to use Vision integration in your local docker environment, you need to add the Vision certificate manually and set its password in environment variables.